 It won’t apply if you:

 - have chosen a standard variable green energy tariff Ofgem has exempted from the cap.

-You can call your supplier to check if you are on their default tariff.
-If you’re not on one, you’re probably already paying a better rate for your energy.
+You can contact your supplier to check if you are on their default tariff.
+If you’re not, you may already be paying a better rate for your energy.
 But it's still worth checking if you could save more by switching to another tariff or supplier.

 The price cap limits the rates a supplier can charge for their default tariffs.
 These include the standing charge and price for each kWh of electricity and gas (the units your bill is calculated from).

 Ofgem sets the cap level for summer and winter based on the underlying costs to supply energy.
 This keeps prices fair and makes sure suppliers reflect any drops in costs in your rates.

 Will my bills fall or rise under the price cap?

 The price cap won’t limit your total bill if you are on a default tariff.

 The cap level we set depends on costs in the energy market.
 So your bills could go down or up.

 Different factors also affect how much suppliers change their prices (the rate they charge you) to meet the cap: